fempire/resources/README.md

 Black Girls Code provides young and pre-teens girls of color opportunities to learn in-demand skills in technology and computer programming to become builders of technological innovation.

-- Topics: Hackathon, Mentorship, Ruby on Rails, Scholarships
+- Topics: Hackathon, Mentorship, Scholarships

 #### [Built by Girls](https://www.builtbygirls.com/)